EmbeddedOS/embeddedos.github.io/_posts/2025-03-05-aarch64-bare-metal-boot-code.md

 ## 1. Objective

 - Understand Aarch64 booting flow, exception levels.
-- Using QEMU as a base platform.
+- Using QEMU `virt` machine as a hardware platform.
+- Booting system from ROM as a bootloader.
+- Booting system from RAM as a kernel.
+- Self-relocating from ROM to RAM and start executing.
-- Firmware can boot from any EL level and able to change Exception Level from EL3 to EL0.
+- Able to boot from any Exception Level (EL3->EL0) and changing to lower levels.
-- Firmware is able to be loaded to ROM and perform self-relocating or loaded to RAM and running directly.
-- Using system call `svc` from EL0 user space to request EL1 Kernel service.
+- Run the EL0 code in C, and request `svc` system call to the kernel (EL1 code) and get the result.
+- Implement a system call dispatcher in EL1.
 - Debugging system with GDB.

 ## 2. Hardware platform - QEMU